CDS Crypto News Strengthening Regulatory Measures: South Korea Suggests Vetting Process for Cryptocurrency Executives

 The suggested changes may empower the regional regulatory body with increased influence within the cryptocurrency industry.

-Strengthening Regulatory Measures South Korea Suggests Vetting Process for Cryptocurrency Executives
+Strengthening Regulatory Measures South Korea Suggests Vetting Process For Cryptocurrency Executives

 Crypto News- South Korea’s Financial Services Commission (FSC) has unveiled proposed amendments aimed at bolstering regulatory control over the local crypto sector.
 In a Monday announcement, the FSC outlined plans to mandate regulatory approval for new executives joining cryptocurrency companies.
 The move is seen as an effort to address current shortcomings in the legislation governing the country’s crypto industry.